Results Summary

 User Type

-- The majority of current users leverage AnVIL for ongoing projects.
+- The majority of returning users leverage AnVIL for ongoing projects.

 Potential users are evenly split between never having used the AnVIL